Mark-Assessment/s-marrache-toon-bazaar-m1-2/README.md

         2. As a Visitor, I want to be able to easily navigate throughout the site to find content.

-        3. As a Visitor, I want to see some sample artwork.
+        3. As a Visitor, I want to see some samples of the artistic services they provide

-        4. As a Visitor, I also want to locate their social media links to see their followings on social media to determine how trusted and known they are.
+        4. As a Visitor, I also want to locate their social media links to see their followings on social media and determine how trusted and known they are.

+        5. As a Visitor, I want to find the best way to get in contact with the organisation with any questions I may have or to get a quote.

-        5. As a Visitor, I want to sign up to the Newsletter so that I am emailed any major news, updates or offers, like the 15% off signup offer.
+        6. As a Visitor, I want to sign up to the Newsletter so that I am emailed any major news, updates or offers, like the 15% off signup offer.

 -   ## Client Stories